0xTaylur/0xtaylur.github.io/mindgames.md

 2020-06-17 15:36:22 (106 KB/s) - ‘LinEnum.sh’ saved [46631/46631]
 ```

-Now let's make it an executable file, by using _chmod +x LinEnum.sh_.
-Run LinEnum by using "./LinEnum.sh"
+Now let's make it an executable file by using _chmod +x LinEnum.sh_.
+Run LinEnum by using "./LinEnum.sh".

 After reading through LinEnum we find that _/usr/bin/openssl_ has [POSIX](https://uwsgi-docs.readthedocs.io/en/latest/Capabilities.html) capability.
 ![image]({{0xtaylur.github.io}}/assets/openssl.png)

-After I bit of research I found a library load via OpenSSL using the C programming language.
+After a bit of research, I found a library load via OpenSSL using the C programming language.
 Create a C file named _engine.c_ and put this code block inside of it.
 ```markdown
 #include <unistd.h>